How Much Does It Cost to File a Divorce?

 Preparing your divorce case on your own can feel daunting, but the California family courts try to make it easier by providing a great deal of information online.
 Find your county court and see if it offers the necessarily forms online.
 Most courts have them free for download on their websites.
 Otherwise, consider using an online service to guide you through self-preparation for a divorce.
 Filing on your own can result in paying nothing more than the basic court fees.

 Hiring one of the best Sacramento divorce attorneys might cost more in legal fees, but it could ultimately save you money during a contested divorce.
 Having a lawyer represent you could result in more favorable child custody, support, and spousal support agreements, as well as fairer property division agreements.
 Your divorce settlement could end in better financial stability for you in the future, even if hiring a lawyer costs more during the trial.
-Talk to an Sacramento family law attorney to discuss specific fees to weigh your options.
+Talk to an family law attorney to discuss specific fees to weigh your options.